flightofthephoenix007/jabwiki/index.md

 # Who's requiring COVID-19 vaccines?

-## Updated 2022-01-22 - still a work in progress
+## Updated 2022-01-25 - still a work in progress
 This is the running list of the companies, events, and universities requiring covid jabs.

+This site was created after discovering my former-favorite shoe brand, Vans, was practicing medical tyrrany, requiring their employees to get it.
+What other brands are doing this?
+This is where we will keep the live, running list.

 Pull requests gratefully accepted, especially around design or data formatting or correctness.

 If you are a journalist and would like to speak to someone about the list, email flightofthephoenix@protonmail.com. <a href="https://github.com/flightofthephoenix007/jabwiki.github.io/blob/main/README.md">Instructions for contributing are here</a>.

 ---